 21L.707 Problems in Cultural Interpretation

 Studies the relation between imaginative texts and the culture surrounding them.
 Emphasizes ways in which imaginative works absorb, reflect, and conflict with reigning attitudes and world views.
 Instruction and practice in oral and written communication.
 Previously taught topics include Women Reading/Women Writing; Poetry, Passion, and the Self; and Race, Religion and Identity in Early Modern America.
 Approved for credit in Women's and Gender Studies when content meets the requirements for subjects in that program.
+May be repeated for credit with permission of instructor if content differs.
 Limited to 12.

 This class has no prerequisites.

 21L.707 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by I. Lipkowitz.
+It will be available in the Fall semester, and will be instructed by I. Lipkowitz.

 This class counts for a total of 12 credits.
 This class counts as a HASS H. This class counts as a CI-M.